snapsinazfs/snapsinazfs/Documentation/SnapsInAZfs.5.md

-strings can be any valid time of day from 00:00:00 to 23:59:59 and may optionally include fractional seconds, up to 7 decimal places, though the accuracy of actual snapshot timing will depend on the precision of your system's clock and the precision of the mechanism used to invoke Sanoid.net.
+strings can be any valid time of day from 00:00:00 to 23:59:59 and may optionally include fractional seconds, up to 7 decimal places, though the accuracy of actual snapshot timing will depend on the precision of your system's clock and the precision of the mechanism used to invoke SnapsInAZfs.
 For example, a time string of "12:34:56.789" is perfectly legal.
-This will be more reliable once Sanoid.net has the ability to run as a daemon.
+This will be more reliable once SnapsInAZfs has the ability to run as a daemon.

 **/Templates/templateName/SnapshotTiming/WeeklyDay**
 : This setting is a number, from 0 to 6, specifying the day of the week on which weekly snapshots will be taken.
-Note that Sanoid.net attempts to be culture-aware, and the meaning of the number may depend on your system locale's definition of a week and which day is the start of that week.
+Note that SnapsInAZfs attempts to be culture-aware, and the meaning of the number may depend on your system locale's definition of a week and which day is the start of that week.
 In the invariant or US culture, 0 is Sunday.
-The default setting is 1, which, in the invariant or US culture is Monday, which is the default behavior of PERL sanoid, as well.
+The default setting is 1, which, in the invariant or US culture is Monday, which is the default behavior of sanoid, as well.
 The configuraiton colsole will present this setting to you as the name of the days of the week, in the system locale's language and calendar.